Restorative discipline pt. 2: Steps for implementing restorative discipline in your school

 A final, yet perhaps one of the most important ways, to build strong relationships with your students is to meet them where they are at.
 These days, that’s online.
 It’s no longer enough to scare and restrict students from using social media and tech when disciplinary issues arise.
 Instead, we can proactively empower them to navigate their experiences with social media and tech in positive, high-character ways. #WinAtSocial is a gamified, online learning platform that equips students with the modern life skills they need to build their social skills, decision-making skills, self-awareness, and resilience that will fuel their future health, happiness, and success.

-Want to learn more on how student well-being is influenced by social media?
-Check out our School Playbook that outlines 5 more important steps to addressing social media in the classroom and strengthen student-teacher relationships and school culture.
+Want to learn more about how student well-being is influenced by social media?
+Check out our School Playbook which outlines 5 more important steps to addressing social media in the classroom and strengthening student-teacher relationships and school culture.
 You can learn more about #WinAtSocial here, or you can request a demo for your school today.

 The Social Institute (TSI) is the leader in understanding student experiences and creator of #WinAtSocial, a gamified, online learning platform that equips students, educators, and families to navigate social experiences — online and offline — in healthy ways.
 Our unique, student-respected approach incorporates topics like social media, technology use, and current events that have a significant impact on student well-being.
 Lessons teach life skills for the modern day to inspire high-character decisions that support the health, happiness, and future success of students.
 For schools, our turnkey technology allows for easy implementation and a comprehensive game plan to support the well-being of school communities.